rmutt92/obsidian-counter/README.md

 ## Usage

-To use the Counter plugin, simply add those metadata key YAML frontmatter:
+To use Counter, simply add those metadata key YAML frontmatter:
 Of course, you can name those as you'd like.
 ```
 ---